-- Incremental – this only identifies and copies data that has changed since the last incremental backup or full backup.
-Quicker than a full backup it requires less space.
+- Incremental – This only identifies and copies data that has changed since the last incremental or full backup.
+Quicker than a full backup, it requires less space.

-- Differential – this backs up data which has changed since the last full backup, so again is efficient in speed and storage.
+- Differential – This backs up data that has changed since the last full backup, so it is efficient in speed and storage.

-Dependent on your business, you might decide to select one or a combination.
+Depending on your business, you might select one or a combination.

 Can the service provider offer a combination?
-If so, how do they help to manage potential costs, is there provision for unlimited backups and do they offer any storage for free?
+If so, how do they help to manage potential costs?
+Is there a provision for unlimited backups, and do they provide any storage for free?

 3. Who has access to my data and workloads?

-Passing that responsibility to an external provider can be a major undertaking requiring trust, clarity, and due diligence.
+Passing that responsibility to an external provider can require trust, clarity, and due diligence.

-It is important to confirm from the outset who has the key to access your data once it moves to the cloud and what are the organisations practices around ongoing identification and authorisation?
+Confirming who has the key to access your data is essential from the outset once it moves to the cloud.
+What are the organisation’s practices around ongoing identification and authorisation?

-Discuss your security and compliance requirements with them and ensure that your terms of agreement reflect these.
+Discuss your security and compliance requirements with them and ensure that your agreement terms reflect these.

 4. What level of data protection does your backup service offer?